EarthObservationSimulator/orbitpy/propcov/README.md

 * `cmake`, `gcc` are primary requirements.

-* The primary work needed to utilize `pybind11` is to:
+* The primary work needed to utilize `pybind11` requires inclusion, modifications of the following:

     * The `pybind11` source folder in `propcov/extern/`